 All these factors together shape the decision-making of the individual perception leading to the formulation of foreign policy.
 These traits are juxtaposed to the state and on how it arrives at its FP.
 This shows how a state may sometimes have a perception about itself and its role in FP.
 Despite the theory highlighting the decision-making process of an individual, it is also noted that the FP decision is often carried out by the institutions, organisations, and bureaucratic environment rather than individual choices.
 (Hudson, 2014).

 In conclusion, Comparative Foreign Policy (CFP) as a broad field in Political Science and International Relations targets states' Foreign Policies and power dynamics on the global stage.
 This series will capture the relations of various states, comparisons, and interactions using their FP.
-Using various theories and approaches highlighted above, but not limited to them, a state's institutions, organisations, and various actors will be studied in order to show how they exercise this FP for the state’s interests.
-The power dynamics in each state's foreign policy will be demonstrated through their beliefs, actions and stands on various aspects such as trade, terrorism, conflict, and war among others.
+Using various theories and approaches highlighted above, but not limited to them, a state's institutions, organisations, and various actors can be studied in order to show how they exercise this FP for the state’s interests.
+The power dynamics in each state's foreign policy can be demonstrated through their beliefs, actions and stands on various aspects such as trade, terrorism, conflict, and war among others.

 Andriole, S. J., Wilkenfeld, J., & Hopple, G. W. (1975).
 A Framework for the Comparative Analysis of Foreign Policy Behavior.
 International Studies Quarterly, 19(2), 160–198. https://doi.org/10.2307/2600267